Diksha-Rathi/Device-Assessment/README.md

 Swashbuckle has been integrated for API documentation.

-Naming convention has been followed such that the service can be extended to assess other devices like - laptop as well with minimum change to existing class, methods and entity names or design.
+Naming convention has been followed such that the service can be extended to assess other devices like - laptop as well with minimum change to existing methods, entities or design.

 #### Algorithm -